dim272/scrapy_control_app/README.md

 # scrapy_control_app
-Web tool for tracking and control scrapy spiders and docker containers
+Flask web tool for tracking and control scrapy spiders and docker containers